THE WOUNDED CHILD ARCHETYPE

-Whatever it is, the wound can only be healed by first recognizing the pattern of behavior and that it’s not personal.
-All Wounded Children erupt in anger; that’s just the pattern, it’s not personal.
+Whatever it is, the wound can only be healed by first recognizing the behavior pattern and that it’s not personal.
+All Wounded Children erupt in anger; that’s just the pattern; it’s not personal.
 The Shadow aspect may manifest in self-pity, with a tendency to blame their parents for the reason why they are in their current position.
 It also blocks the path to forgiveness.

-The painful experiences of the Wounded Child archetype, however, can often awaken a deep sense of compassion, where there is a call to being of service to help other Wounded Children.
+However, the painful experiences of the Wounded Child archetype can often awaken a deep sense of compassion, where there is a call to being of service to help other Wounded Children.
 From this spiritual enlightenment, a path of forgiveness is opened.

 Do you have the Wounded Child archetype?

-If you have the Wounded Child archetype, you may relate to one of the following patterns of behavior.
+If you have the Wounded Child archetype, you may relate to one of the following behavior patterns.

 The Wounded Child shows itself when: